City Guide for: Nérac, France

 Cahors

-Cahors, famous for its robust red wine, is a city steeped in history.
+Cahors, famous for its robust red wine, is a charming city steeped in history.
 The iconic Pont Valentré, a UNESCO World Heritage site, is a must-see.
-Explore the medieval center, visit the Cahors Cathedral, and enjoy a wine tasting at one of the local vineyards.
+Explore the medieval streets, visit the Cahors Cathedral, and indulge in the local gastronomy, paired with the region's renowned wine.

 Travel Time